Building

 field defaults to 0.0000; however, if required by the selected code, the system

 will generate a value (%) and show this value in reports.
-The value may be user input, but the
+The value may be user input, but the system

 For high-snow areas, some codes require that a